Kodrick/oddisy_documentation/oddisy-documentation/docs/Views_and_Screens/entry_page.md

 ### Color

 The Color widget can be edited by clicking on the widget.
-This will open up a Color Picker dialog, allowing you to choose your desired color.
+This will open up a Color Picker Dialog, allowing you to choose your desired color.

 ![Reorder Image Dialog](../../static/img/views_and_screens/entry_page/edit_color.gif)